microsoft/copilot-camp/docs/pages/custom-engine/05-actions.md

 ## CONGRATULATIONS

 You have completed B5 - Add actions to handle complex tasks!
-If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-copilot/Lab05-Actions/CareerGenie).
+If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab05-Actions/CareerGenie).

-This is the end of the **Build your own copilot** path!
+This is the end of the **Build your own agent** path!
 Did you enjoy building Career Genie?
 Let us know about your experience and feedback. 💜

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/custom-engine/05-actions" />